pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 departuresDf
 ```
 Given the configured query parameters, the requests are first prepared using the request method.
-If you have a look the implementation of the `request` method, you notice that we provide some ScalaJCustomWebserviceClient that is based on the *ScalaJ* library.
+If you have a look at the implementation of the `request` method, you notice that we provide some ScalaJCustomWebserviceClient that is based on the *ScalaJ* library.
 Also in the `request` method you can find the configuration for the number of retries.
 Afterwards, we create a data frame out of the response.
 We implemented some transformations to flatten the result returned by the API.